scyan00ffff/-Home-Lab-NAS-/README.md

 Installing OpenMediaVault:

 Before installing the software we need to run a pre-install script that will ensure our ethernet connection stays persistent during the setup process.
-The script command is "wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/preinstall | sudo bash"
+The script command is `wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/preinstall | sudo bash`

 Once this script has finished running we need to reboot the Pi using "sudo reboot"

-The next command installs OpenMediaVault: "wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/install | sudo bash"
+The next command installs OpenMediaVault: `wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/master/install | sudo bash`

 I found that this process takes a long time, be prepared to wait a while.